Arnos Grove, N11

 Following the Planning Committee’s decision in January, we lodged an appeal with the Planning Inspectorate.

-New, attractive Station Square will be created to the western entrance, providing a new public space that will be available for anyone to use.
+New, attractive Station Square will be created to the western entrance, providing a new public space that will be available for everyone to use.

 At CLL, sustainable means more than the environment.
 It’s also about delivering for the local economy, and about designing a scheme with and for the existing community and about improving their quality of life.
 At Arnos Grove, our commitment to the economic, environmental, and social means we can maximise the positive impacts transforming the car parks will have, such as reducing congestion and improving air quality.